ankitects/anki-manual/src/deck-options.md

 ![graph showing an exponential increase in workload as desired retention nears one.](media/FSRS_retention.png)

-There are two things to notice:
+The exact shape of the graph is different for everyone.
+However, there are two patterns that hold true for all:

 - As desired retention approaches 1.0, the workload increases drastically.
   Imagine you have a card with a 90% chance of remembering it after 100 days.
 If your desired retention is 0.90, you'll review the card again in 100 days.
 But if your desired retention is 0.95, you'll need to review it after 46 days instead.